JoonHyeok-hozy-Kim/ai_paper_study/text_books/ml_tom_mitchell/ch03/07/note.md

 - Effect)
   - Any leaf node added due to [coincidental regularities](#concept-possible-reasons-for-the-overfitting) will be pruned.
     - why?)
-      - It is unlikely that the same coincidence repeats in the validation set.
+      - It is unlikely that the coincidence took place in the training set repeats in the validation set.
   - In general, pruning prevents the overfitting problem
     ![](images/002.png)
 - Prop.)